 You get to sit with a tiny person that has very strong opinions on the matter.
 Sometimes they’ll request something easy (Trolls, Evie’s 3rd birthday) and sometimes they’ll pick something a little more abstract (“Bug Parade, with a Real Dragon,” Cole’s 4th birthday).

 Either way, know that a) they will feel VERY strongly about the theme and the way it is executed and b) that they will probably try to change their mind at least once.

 If you’re lucky, they will either make this attempt early in the planning phase or will let you talk them back into their original theme.
-If you’re like me, they’ll decide 36 hours before their party that their favorite color isn’t blue anymore and you’ll cry into a giant back of blue decorations.
+Or if you’re lucky like me, they’ll decide 36 hours before their party that their favorite color isn’t blue anymore and you’ll cry into a giant bag of blue decorations.

 So try to pick a theme with some serious staying power.